QuorumDMS/ftp-srv/README.md

 #### `pasv_url`
 The hostname to provide a client when attempting a passive connection (`PASV`).
 This defaults to the provided `url` hostname.

-_Note:_ If set to `0.0.0.0`, this will automatically resolve to the external IP of the box.
 __Default:__ `"127.0.0.1"`

 #### `pasv_min`